Federal Women's Film Program: Significance

-Throughout the 1980s, the FWFP made a variety of films, including Not a Love Story: A Film About Pornography, an award-winning documentary on pornography and the sex trade.
+Throughout the 1980s, the FWFP made a variety of films, including Not a Love Story: A Film About Pornography, (1981) a documentary on pornography and the sex trade.
 Other FWFP films have discussed nontraditional employment for women, employment for Indigenous women, and employment for disabled women.
 In 1986, the FWFP funded a film training project through Studio D, extending its mandate to provide training for women filmmakers.

 Themes

-Themes covered by the FWFP productions are vast and varied, though the program's mandate was to ensure the production of timely films that reflected women's perspectives on current issues facing women and society.
+Themes covered by the FWFP productions are wide-ranging, though the program's mandate was to ensure the production of timely films that reflected women's perspectives on current issues facing women and society.
 Some of the films focused on issues faced by young people as they assumed increasingly adult responsibilities.
 Issues explored included representation of women in the fields of math and science, the effects of violence in media on young consumers, and the challenges of unemployment.
 These documentaries were recommended for secondary school students and were accompanied by interactive guides for classroom participation.
-Other themes of FWFP productions included domestic abuse and services available to victims and tributes to Indigenous women.
+Other themes of FWFP productions included domestic abuse, services available to victims, and tributes to Indigenous women.